 Most part time jobs cannot provide a visa to begin with, so these make ideal opportunities.
 Occasionally there may be full time jobs as well.
 But you should know that they would probably only be offering you that position if they didn't have the ability to get the legal work visa.

 You can search for private lessons.
 To find students you can place ads online, make a business card and get out there and be social.

-Visas for teaching English in Taiwan, China, Korea and Japan without a degree
+Visas that aren't legal for teaching English in Taiwan, China, Korea and Japan without a degree

 One of the first things you are going to have to work out is your visa.
 There are a lot of different kinds of visas depending on your situation and the country.
-There are working holiday visas, student visas, business visas, foreign national visas, spouse visas and more.
-Working holiday visas, student visas, foreign national visas, and spouse visas usually permit you to teach at least part time.
+But basically teaching on a tourist visa is illegal in these places.

 Teaching English on a tourist visa is illegal.
-Some do it on a tourist visa and as a U.S citizen I can tell you that you will get:
+As a U.S citizen I can tell you that you can get:

 - 3 free months in Taiwan